DocuWare/Intellix/doc/installation_en.md

 This file contains the connection URL.
 In case your server is reached with a different name than the machine name, or you configured the IIS to use `https`, you should change this URL in this file.

-Open this file in a text editor.
-In line 3, enter the address at which the host computer was accessible from the computer with the DocuWare installation, but without the `Html` at the end.
-The name of the host computer or its static IP address must therefore be entered instead of `localhost`.
-For example, if you could reach Intelligent Indexing from your DocuWare computer at `http://intellix/intellix-v2/Html`, enter `http://intellix/intellix-v2/` here.
-If you have configured the web server for connection via `https` (see [Installation of the IIS Web Server](#installation-of-the-iis-web-server)), you can enter `https` instead of `http` here.

 You can now upload the Intelligent Indexing connection file to your DocuWare installation to establish the connection with Intelligent Indexing.
 To do this, log in to DocuWare Administration and navigate to `DocuWare System` -> `Data Connections` -> `Intelligent Indexing Service connections`.
 If a connection is already entered here, you can open it, remove your organization under Organizations, and click `Apply`.
 This disables the connection of your DocuWare system to your old Intelligent Indexing system, but it can be reactivated by adding the organization again.
 Then right-click `Intelligent Indexing Service connections` on the left side and select `Install Intelligent Indexing Service file`.
 In the dialog that opens, select the `intelligent-indexing-connection.xml` file you edited.
 Then click `Apply` and close DocuWare Administration.

 ## Appendix